sferrini/Swift-Community-Best-Practices/README.markdown

 }
 ```

-Making the constants static allow them to be referred to without instances of the type.
-They also allow other code to access the constants.
+Making the constants static allow them to be referred to without needing instances of the type.

-Constants at global level should be avoided except for singletons.
+Constants at global level should generally be avoided except for singletons.

 ### Computed Properties